tizkovatereza/Llama-3.1/README.md

 In case you are interested in the first approach, there is a great [tutorial by Together AI](https://docs.together.ai/docs/llama-3-function-calling) for the native function calling with Llama 3.1.

-## Code intepreting with Llama 3.1 and E2B Code Interpreter SDK
+## Code interpreting with Llama 3.1 and E2B Code Interpreter SDK

 ### [Full code](https://github.com/e2b-dev/e2b-cookbook/tree/main/examples/together-ai-with-code-interpreting)

-We will show how to build a code interpreter with Llama 3 on Together AI and powered by open-source Code Interpreter SDK by E2B.
+We will show how to build a code interpreter with Llama 3.1 on Together AI and powered by open-source Code Interpreter SDK by E2B.
 The E2B Code Interpreter SDK quickly creates a secure cloud sandbox powered by Firecracker.
 Inside this sandbox is a running Jupyter server that the LLM can use.

 The Code Interpreter SDK works for both approaches we mentioned (built-in function calling or manually parsing the code).
 It is used to execute the AI-generated code, regardless of what approach and what LLM was used to provide the code.